BIOL275-MSUM/BIOL275-MSUM.github.io/lab-2.Rmd

     -   Stage and commit changes to a local Git repository
     -   View a Project's past commits

-Assignment
+## Assignment

-1. Familiarize yourself with version control by reading \[About Git and GitHub\].
+1. Familiarize yourself with version control by reading \@ref(about-git-and-github).

-2.  \[Introduce yourself to Git\] on your computer.
+2. [Introduce yourself to Git] on your computer.
 Campus computers should have Git already installed on them.
-If you are using your own computer, you must first \[Install Git\] on it.
+If you are using your own computer, you must first [Install Git] on it.

 3. Go to GitHub <https://github.com/> and Sign Up for an account.